Lowrider bicycle: History

 In 1996, the documentary "Low y Cool" was created on the lowrider bike scene in Tucson, Arizona.
 It challenged the violent Hollywood image portrayed of Chicano youth in films like “Blood in, Blood out,” “American Me” and “Mi Vida Loca."
 In 2000, the bikes were featured in Chicano techno artist DJ Rolando's video for "Knights of the Jaguar," which showed various portraits of Chicano life in Detroit.

 The Los Chilangos lowriding bicycle club of Mexico City formed in 2014.
 In a story on the group, one photographer who followed the group credited the importance of the Chicano culture in bridging lowriding bike culture across the border and expanding its popularity in Mexico.

+Member of The Viejitos Car and Bike Club, San Diego (2026).

 The bikes are still featured in advertisements as of 2022 and remain an important cultural symbol of pride for Chicanas and Chicanos.
 An article for The Daily Chela by Brandon Loran Maxwell noted that there is a resurgence of lowrider bicycles occurring.